The Working Hands Project

 But through the lens of utility, a woven basket still holds objects, a shoe still protects the foot, and a quilt still keeps us warm.
 What’s more, containers and shoes and blankets are not anachronisms but essential daily items in the contemporary United States.
 What has changed is not the essential utility of these objects nor the skill required to make them, but the fact that making them by hand is now comparatively more expensive.
 Consequently, The Working Hands Project operates on the premise that the modern distinction between craft and trade is a reflection of market value rather than the inherent nature of the work.
 For this reason, I have chosen to intentionally overlook these distinctions.

 This choice is a markedly feminist one.
 As described above, the gender division within trades often shifts alongside changes in their market value.
 Trades that are commercially viable are typically male-dominated; as their market value wanes, they frequently transition to female dominance and, in the process, lose their status as a trade.
 Of the remaining oak swill basketmakers in the United Kingdom (formerly an exclusively male trade), three out of four are women.
 Similarly, Norwegian rope making is kept alive today by two women at the Hardanger Maritime Center.
-To add to this, it is worth mentioning that participation in the building trades is currently waning; Conversely, in countries where the manufacture of goods makes up a significant portion of commerce, men still engage in work that we categorize as crafts in the United States—such as male cloth weavers in India.
+Conversely, in countries where the manufacture of goods makes up a significant portion of commerce, men still engage in work that we categorize as crafts in the United States—such as male cloth weavers in India.

 By removing the division between craft and trade, I am not only asserting that crafts are equal in skill and utility to contemporary trades but also reasserting the long and often-forgotten history of women’s work in the trades.